Headlesser/enterthedungeon/README.md

 ![Page3](https://github.com/Headlesser/enterthedungeon/raw/master/images/p1.png "My first idea for the game")

 After solidifying my idea, I began work on creating the framework for this game by following Unity's online learning Text Adventure tutorial series.
-Seeing as this is a project to stress puzzle creation and writing skills, I did not want to have to spend too long debugging or creating game code.
+Seeing as this is a project to stress puzzle creation and writing skills, I did not want to have to spend too long creating new game code.

 After completing the Unity tutorial I began taking notes on a list of adjustments and additions I wanted to make to the basic framework before continuing forward.
 I know I wanted to have image and audio support at the very least, which I knew I would have to expand upon myself as the tutorial only provided the textual functionality.
 To accomplish this, I made a few small changes to the tutorial code which can be found [here](#technical-documentation).